LesterWYoung/QTL-seq/README.md

 `-r` : reference fasta

 `-p` : FASTQs of parent.
-Please input pair-end reads separated by comma.
+Please supply pair-end reads separated by a comma.
 FASTQs can be gzipped.

 `-b1` : FASTQs of bulk 1.
-Please input pair-end reads separated by comma.
+Please supply pair-end reads separated by a comma.
 FASTQs can be gzipped.

 `-b2` : FASTQs of bulk 1.
-Please input pair-end reads separated by comma.
+Please supply pair-end reads separated by a comma.
 FASTQs can be gzipped.

 `-n1` : number of individuals in bulk 1.